dinhomathias/Amc/Frequently-Asked-Questions.md

 Yes, but only within the first 48 hours.

+### How can I get a list of all chats/users/channels by bot is interacting with?

+There is no method for that.
+You'll need to keep track.

 ### How do I send messages to all my bots users?

 Broadcasting to your users is a common use case.
 Please have a look at this short [article](https://telegra.ph/Sending-notifications-to-all-users-07-17).

+### Does my bot get an update, when someone joins my channel?

+No. Those service messages are available only in groups.

 ### My bot doesn't receive messages from groups.
 Why?